PDM4AR/exercises/docs/06-collisionchecking.md

 Raw sensor data are often given in the sensor frame of the robot.
 In this step, you receive the current pose of the robot and the next pose of the robot in the global frame (planning is done with respect to the global frame), but the observed obstacles are given in the robot's frame.
-At each step, the robot will observe the obstacles which are closer than 50 units in our 2D world.
+At each step, the robot will observe the obstacles in our 2D world.
 The function needs to check if there is a collision during the movement of the robot until its next pose.
 You may use the functionalities of `shapely` here.

 <p align="center">